Alqua/projet-analyse-Ncov/ANALYSIS/README.md

 the files aren't available yet.

 # [DATFRAMES](https://github.com/Alqua/projet-analyse-Ncov/tree/master/ANALYSIS/DATAFRAMES)
-Contains dataframes used to generate the analysis or dataframes generated for analysis.
-It could also be considered as another form of analysis.
+This folder contains dataframes used in the analysis or dataframes especially created for analysis.